 What Tackle Is Best

 The inland waters of South Carolina, North Carolina, and Georiga are teeming with redfish, sea trout, and flounder.
 The same light to medium action rods and reels will do.
 Fifteen to twenty-pound line is sufficient.
 As for hooks, because of the small mouths of triggerfish, pack small hooks.

 What Type Of Lures And Bait Do Trigger Fish Eat

 The next time you’re offshore in search of triggerfish, forget about lures or jigs and use weights and hooks instead.
 Tie on as much weight as it takes to reach the structure or reef on the seafloor below.
 A single hook or chicken rig baited with live or dead shrimp, squid, or any cut fish will work to entice a bite.
 Remember, don’t oversize the hooks.
 Use small hooks because of the size of the triggerfishes mouth.

 Don’t let the appearance of a triggerfish fool you.
 Triggerfish may look unappetizing, but the fillets are delicious to eat.
-The gray triggerfish and queen triggerfish have white mean that is sweet in flavor.
-It is exceptionally versatile and can be cooked in a variety of ways.
+The gray triggerfish and queen triggerfish have white mean that is sweet in flavor similar to crab as crabs make up a significant portion of the fish’s diet.
+Because of the taste and texture triggerfish taste is exceptional and it can be cooked in a variety of ways.

 Ocean triggerfish are also edible; however, the fillets are more coarse.
 We recommend not to keep ocean triggerfish.